-Analysis of the National Board for Professional Teaching Standards propositions for application to technology integration in the classroom.
+Applies analysis of the National Board for Professional Teaching Standards propositions for application to technology integration in the classroom.

 EDUC5130 Introduction to Choice Theory: Teaching Students Responsible Behavior 3 s.h.

-Designed to give teachers the theory and skills to teach students how to take responsibility for their own behavior in school.
-Based on the work of Dr. William Glasser, this course leads participants through a series of learning activities designed to instruct them how to teach their students the concepts of Control Theory and to plan and implement a program of Responsibility Training in their classrooms.
+Delivers theories and skills to teach students to take responsibility for their own behavior in school.
+Based on the work of Dr. William Glasser, leads participants through a series of learning activities designed to instruct them how to teach their students the concepts of Control Theory and to plan and implement a program of Responsibility Training in their classrooms.